sjafri5/sjafri5.github.io/_posts/2015-10-04-djembe-djembe-djembe.md

 ## ---

 I'm sitting in my bed listening to some music that Megan put on.
-It's got this nice vibe to it with a lot of songs that have beats that roll off the heart.
-I find myself not just listening but also playing along with my mouth.
+It's got this lovely vibe to it.
+These days, I find myself not just listening to music but also playing along with my mouth.
 Everything has a beat to it.
 All the time I find myself keeping a rythm.
-It's all because of this djembe.
+It is all because of this djembe.

 I've been wanting to buy a djembe for a while now.
 I've had this deep urge to play music my whole life.
 It felt more like regret, actually.
 I wished my parents had forced me to play when I was younger.
 Because they hadn't done their duty, I was left with the gaping hole in my development.
 Who else could be held responsible?